-The word calaveras has many meanings, especially this time of year in Mexico.
-One meaning is a kind of short satirical poem depicting the untimely demise of a well-known figure, poking fun – with a macabre humor – at that figure’s eccentricities or excesses.
+The word calavera has many meanings, especially in Mexico during the temporada de muertos – the weeks leading up to El Día de los Muertos on November 2.
+One meaning of calavera is a kind of short satirical poem depicting the untimely demise of a well-known figure, poking fun – with a macabre humor – at that figure’s eccentricities or excesses.
 The poems can trace their roots back to medieval Europe, but they became very popular in late 19th-century Mexican newspapers and are still around today.
-They are linked to the calaveras drawings first made famous by José Guadalupe Posadas – here’s his iconic depiction of La Catrina (Death):
+They are linked to the calavera drawings first made famous by José Guadalupe Posada – here’s his iconic depiction of La Catrina (Death):

-These calaveras below have to with clothing and nudity, because… well, of course they would on this blog, right?
+The calaveras below profile the current presidential candidates, Hillary Clinton and Donald Trump.
+They also have to with clothing and nudity, because… well, of course they would on this blog, right?

 He sported patriotism to allure us,